Applying Machine Learning to Airfoil Design

-The first stage, shown in the green box below, includes preprocessing and dimensionality reduction of the airfoil shape data.
+The first stage, shown in the green box below, includes Data preprocessing describes any type of processing performe... and dimensionality reduction of the airfoil shape data.
 The original airfoil data is obtained from UIUC Airfoil Coordinates Database while the preprocessed airfoil database is provided here so the users can directly use it to reproduce this project.

 The second stage, shown in the red box, is to generate high fidelity training samples to build the surrogate model.
 The training samples are accelerated by a PCA-based reduced order model (ROM).
 Once we get enough training samples, a surrogate model is built and used for optimization.